alexarnimueller/LSTM_peptides/README.md

   - Step size to move the sliding window or the prediction target
 - `target` *(OPTIONAL, default='all')*
   - whether to learn all proceeding characters or just the last 'one' in sequence
+- `padlen` *(OPTIONAL, default=0)*
+  - number of tailing padding spaces to add to the sequences.
+If 0, sequences are padded to the length of the longest sequence in the dataset.

 ### Example: sampling 100 sequences from a pre-trained model